Subscriber Login Students | Administrators

 Objectives

-• Define Beta Thalassemia.
+• Define beta thalassemia.

-• List the clinical manifestations of the various forms of Beta Thalassemia.
+• List the clinical manifestations of the various forms of beta thalassemia.

-• Differentiate among the various forms of Beta Thalassemia.
+• Differentiate among the various forms of beta thalassemia.

-• Identify synonyms for the various forms of Beta Thalassemia.
+• Identify synonyms for the various forms of beta thalassemia.

 Course Outline

-• Defining thalassemia
+• Defining Thalassemias

 • Clinical Manifestations of Beta Thalassemia